Abraham Toro Player Props: Brewers vs. Braves

 |SB

-- His most recent time out came in relief on Sunday, July 16 when the right-hander tossed 4 2/3 innings against the Kansas City Royals, surrendering three earned runs while giving up four hits.
+- In his last appearance on Sunday, the righty threw six innings against the Milwaukee Brewers, giving up two earned runs while surrendering four hits.

-- In 15 games this season, the 29-year-old has put up a 4.02 ERA and 4.5 strikeouts per nine innings, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.